What is Silver Sapphire?

 Most people believe it is a stone that releases mental tension and troubling thoughts.
 Silver sapphire is associated with protection and grounding.
 It helps you to achieve confidence in your own intuition.

 Disclaimer: Use of any stone or mineral is not a substitute for professional medical care or treatment, and nothing herein constitutes medical advice, diagnosis, or treatment.
 Information provided should not be used to treat any illness, injury, medical condition, or ailment without prior consultation with a qualified health professional.

 Is Silver Sapphire a Birthstone?

-- Ranks 9 on the Mohs scale of hardness.
+- Ranks 9 on Mohs scale of hardness

-- Silver sapphire exhibits a blue-gray to silver-gray body color.
-A silvery sheen is witnessed as light plays across the surface of the gem.
+- Exhibits a blue-gray to silver-gray body color.
+A silvery sheen is witnessed as light plays across the surface of the gem